yasm/yasm/Mkfiles/vc9/readme.vc9.txt

     Version="8.00"

 or vice versa.

-It is used by compiling it, placing it in a root build directory and running it from there.
+The lines

+  Microsoft Visual Studio Solution File, Format Version 10.00
+  # Visual Studio 2008

+in *.sln files are changed to:

+  Microsoft Visual Studio Solution File, Format Version 9.00
+  # Visual Studio 2005

+or vice versa.

 Because it acts recursively on all sub-directories of this directory it is important not to run it at a directory level in which not all projects are to be converted.

 7. Acknowledgements
 -------------------

-I am most grateful for the fantastic support that Peter Johnson, YASM's creator, has given me in tracking down this issue.
+I am most grateful for the fantastic support that Peter Johnson, YASM's creator, has given me in tracking down issues in using YASM for the production of Windows x64 code.

-  Brian Gladman, 28th March 2008
+  Brian Gladman, 10th October 2008